 The New Kingdom of Egypt, roughly corresponding to the period between 16th century BC and the 11th century BC (encompassing the 18th, 19th and 20th Dynasties of Egypt), is often viewed as the Ancient Egyptian equivalent of an empire.
 And while such a perception is simplistic, especially given the complex political climate of the time, there is no doubt that during the New Kingdom phase, Egypt reached its greatest territorial extent.
 The ’empire’ was fueled by imperialistic policies initiated by a succession of powerful Pharaohs, and as such Egypt reached its commercial as well as military peak.
-Symbolically, the New Kingdom of Egypt was also perceived as the native power that broke the shackles of the ‘foreign’ Hykos rule (during the Second Intermediate Period).
-These rulers in turn proceeded on to conquer regions and retained vassals beyond the traditional boundaries of the kingdom, including ancient Nubia, Levant and Syria.
+Symbolically, the New Kingdom of Egypt was also perceived as the native power that broke the shackles of the ‘foreign’ Hyksos rule (during the Second Intermediate Period).
+These rulers, in turn, proceeded on to conquer regions and retained vassals beyond the traditional boundaries of the kingdom, including ancient Nubia, Levant, and Syria.

-Considering all these historical factors, we have chosen the New Kingdom of Egypt (among all Ancient Egyptian epochs) to showcase its military oriented prowess.
+Considering all these historical factors, we have chosen the New Kingdom of Egypt (among all Ancient Egyptian epochs) to showcase its military-oriented prowess.
 So without further ado, let us take a gander at ten incredible things you should know about the Ancient Egyptian armies of the New Kingdom.

 Much like the modern office of the American president, the Pharaoh of the Ancient Egyptian realm was considered as the head of the state as well as the supreme commander of the armed forces.
 But unlike his modern-day counterpart, the Pharaoh also boasted absolute control over his kingdom’s resources and the administrative sector.
-Such an incredible scope of wielding unmitigated power was complemented by the Pharaoh’s association with divine entities, and as such various Ancient Egyptian inscriptions and iconography (especially from 18th and 19th dynasties period) depict Pharaohs in the style of the sun-god.
+Such an incredible scope of wielding unmitigated power was complemented by the Pharaoh’s association with divine entities, and as such various Ancient Egyptian inscriptions and iconography (especially from the 18th and 19th dynasties period) depict Pharaohs in the style of the sun-god.
 Some of these portrayals even project the Pharaohs as incarnations of the god of war and valor Montu (falcon-god) or as personifications of Egypt itself.

 And as documented events had proven, the Pharaoh epitomized the spearhead of the Egyptian army with his elite chariot corps, thus suggesting how the rulers, with examples like Amenophis II and Ramesses II, took particular pride in maneuvering chariots, handling bows (perceived as a weapon of esteem) and personally leading their armies in battle.
-On the other side of the proverbial coin, much like their Assyrian contemporaries, the Egyptian state was overtly dependent on its ruler.
-Consequently, a weak ruler usually mirrored the ‘bad times’ faced by the empire; though luckily in case of Egypt, many New Kingdom pharaohs exhibited their strong-willed leadership.
+On the other side of the proverbial coin, much like their Assyrian contemporaries, the Egyptian state was overly dependent on its ruler.
+Consequently, a weak ruler usually mirrored the ‘bad times’ faced by the empire; though luckily in the case of Egypt, many New Kingdom pharaohs exhibited their strong-willed leadership.

 The Ancient Egyptian armies from circa 16-11th century BC were sustained by the military-oriented state machinery of the New Kingdom.
-For example, Ahmose I, the founder of the Eighteenth dynasty (reign 1549–1524 BC), reorganized his band of warriors into a full-fledged standing army of the late Bronze Age.
+For example, Ahmose I, the founder of the Eighteenth dynasty (reign 1549–1524 BC), reorganized his band of warriors into a full-fledged standing army of the Late Bronze Age.
 By this time, many soldiers were actually derived from specific warrior castes, which in turn hints at a societal solution for a professional (or at least semi-professional) army.
 Now of course, beyond just the scope of the manpower, the Pharaoh also had to equip his newly formed army – and that is where the state-run industries entered into the equation.

 Interestingly enough, the Egyptians even went on to create state-funded stud farms and grazing grounds for horses that were needed for chariots.
-These highly-prized animals were also taken as tributes from vassals based in Levant and from defeated enemies in battles.
+These highly-prized animals were also taken as tributes from vassals based in the Levant and from defeated enemies in battles.
 Simply put, the ancient Egyptian army looked forth to conquer and integrate more territories from ancient Syria and Nubia in a bid to tap into the resources provided by such rich regions, thus fueling a cyclic scope of warfare and economy.

 As can be comprehended from the dedicated avenues of the standing Ancient Egyptian army of the New Kingdom, the empire took its military force and its related strategic scope quite seriously.
 The structure of the military administration mirrored such a proactive outlook, with the main garrison headquarters established in the north and south of Egypt, at Memphis and Thebes respectively.
 By the time of the great Ramesses II, there were four military headquarters spread across the burgeoning Egyptian empire, each named after the god of the region, while being commanded by the chosen senior officers of the army.